BSc MSc PhD

 Richard is a Medical Statistician and has been at the School since 2004, when he arrived to undertake a PhD.
 He works in the Department of Medical Statistics.

-He is the organiser and lecturer for the Robust Statistical Methods module and contributes to teaching on the modules Introduction to Statistical Computing and Advanced Statistical Methods in Epidemiology, as well as the short course Causal Inference in Epidemiology: Recent Methodological Developments.
+He is the organiser and lecturer for the Introduction to Statistical Computing module and contributes to teaching on the module Advanced Statistical Methods in Epidemiology, as well as the short course Causal Inference in Epidemiology: Recent Methodological Developments.

 Richard's previous research projects include (most recent first):

-i) A Medical Research Council-funded project on optimising methods for measuring the effects of neighbourhood environments on diet, physical activity, smoking, alcohol intake and cardiovascular risk in older people in the UK.
+ii) A Medical Research Council-funded project on optimising methods for measuring the effects of neighbourhood environments on diet, physical activity, smoking, alcohol intake and cardiovascular risk in older people in the UK.
+[1, 2, 3]

 You can access most of Richard's publications via the School's repository, Research Online, here.